biocatiit/website/content/pages/users_howto_sec_saxs_collect.rst

 #.
 Flush the loop.
 Use a total of 5x loop volume when changing buffers, 2x
     loop volume between samples in the same buffer.

-    *   Fill a syring with buffer to more than the selected loop's volume.
+    *   Fill a syringe with buffer to more than the selected loop's volume.
         Remove the needle used for filling (if any).
     *   Put the syringe in the load port on the AKTA.
     *   Empty the entire syringe volume through the loop.